Sandestin Golf and Beach Resort, Destin

 The Nickelodeon Suites Resort Mall is the hub of shopping, dining and entertainment activity with its restaurants, convenience store and souvenir shop.
 Not only is the Nick Hotel Mall your destination for all things Nick, it can also be your jumping-off spot for all major Orlando area attractions with our convenient shuttle service.

-I am the first to admit it: I had my doubts about taking children to The Breakers in Palm Beach, a hundred-plus-year-old, family-ownded resort listed on the National Register of Historic Places, and a mainstay on virtually any list of chi-chi hotels recommended for romance, family gatherings and powerbroker business events.
+The Breakers in Palm Beach is a one hundred-plus-year-old, family-ownded resort listed on the National Register of Historic Places, and a mainstay on virtually any list of chi-chi hotels recommended for romance, family gatherings and powerbroker business events.

-I held my breath when we entered the marbled main lobby, crossing over custom carpets more expensive than the minivan we arrived in.
-The anxiety, however, disappeared the minute the bellman asked whether the girls wanted a ride up on the luggage cart.
+Your first instinct will be to hold your breath when you enter the marbled main lobby, crossing over custom carpets more expensive than the minivan we arrived in.
+The anxiety, however, will vanish once the bellman asks whether the kids wanted a ride up on the luggage cart.
 (Yes!)

-For the rest of our stay, rather than feeling uptight about the fancy-schmancy accommodations, we felt like guests at grandmother’s house, where spilled milk was forgiven with the wave of a hand and losing our room key three times never ceased to be amusing.
+Rather than feeling uptight about the fancy-schmancy accommodations, you’ll feel like guests at grandmother’s house, where spilled milk was forgiven with the wave of a hand and losing our room key three times never ceased to be amusing.

 The Breakers has oodles of activities for kids.
-We played croquet, snorkeled and swam in one of the five oceanfront pools, hunted for shells and took an afternoon bike ride – and that was just the first day.
-By early evening, exhaustion had driven the girls to the breaking point, so we ordered room service.
+Play croquet, snorkel and swim in one of the five oceanfront pools, hunt for shells and take an afternoon bike ride.

 The Marco Island Marriott Resort, Golf Club and Spa

-The Marriott Marco Island is touted as the ultimate escape for families, but truth be told, it was my husband who first suggested this resort as a potential getaway.
-The resort pool has a waterfall and slide, he argued, and there are tennis clinics, sand dollar painting, ceramics and sailing – just the kind of activities that the girls would enjoy.
+The Marriott Marco Island is touted as the ultimate escape for families.
+The resort pool has a waterfall and slide, and there are tennis clinics, sand dollar painting, ceramics and sailing – just the kind of activities that the kids enjoy.

 With its beachside location, the resort is also one of the best places to play in the sand and surf, and there are all kinds of outdoor activities designed to keep families entertained.
 Simple as it seems, the sandcastle building contest was a highlight of the girls’ trip, along with the Sailing and Shelling tour.
 Opting for the morning excursion, when the sun wasn’t quite as intense, we spotted a number of dolphins on the ride and came home with some of the largest shells we had seen outside of a souvenir shop.

 The Marriott Marco Island does a number of things well, but the resort earns an A+ for its unbeatable activity schedule.
 All day long, there are opportunities for kids and adults to participate in tried-and-true and new activities, including waterside bingo and hair braiding.
-Perhaps that’s why the girls didn’t protest when we booked a nanny for the night and headed to the spa for a totally decadent Balinese Massage experience.
-As my back was being anointed and massaged, I realized that I agree with my husband – Marco rocks for families.
-239-394-2511.
+Marco rocks for families.

 Packing up the family for a different part of the state?
 Consider these resorts that are sure to keep the kids talking – at least until next year’s family vacation: